Duke-GCB/gcb-ansible-roles/postgres_backup/README.md

 It requires the following variables to setup the backup cron job:

-- `repo_url`: URL of git repo containing a Dockerfile in the root.
-- `version`: tag, branch, or commit to check out from Git repo.
-Will also be used for the docker image tag
-- `image_name`: Name of the docker image to build.

 - `database_image`: name of the postgres image to use for performing the backup eg. "postgres:9.5"
 - `database_host`: host the database is running on
 - `database_name`: name of the database to backup